-Every so often, you have those mornings where nothing seems to be different from the mornings before.
-Your alarm went off at the same time, you pressed snooze three times like normal, you had french toast for breakfast and you read the news.
+Every so often, you have those mornings where everything is just like the morning before.
+Your alarm went off at the same time, you pressed snooze three times like normal, you had french toast for breakfast while you read the news.
 But that’s when things took a turn, because you stumble across an article about some ludicrous personal injury claim that has made it all the way to the Supreme Court, and you catch yourself saying, “How?”

 Well, to make your jaw drop even further, we have compiled a list of some of the most ridiculous cases that have gone to court.

 Even though this took place way back in 1992, this remains one of the most famous – and outrageous – cases in global history.
 You may not be aware of the names involved, but you may have heard of the hot coffee case.